bjs11111/beacon-player/README.md

 http://ionicframework.com/docs/guide/publishing.html

 ##app
-native state checks like inet or bluetooth are done initialy in the app-controller as well as pn app resume and app open
+native state checks like inet or bluetooth are done initialy in the app-controller as well as on app resume and app open

 ## Issues